-So how do you analyze the situation?
 You can just simply ask yourself the following questions:

-Once you determined your potential sources of information you can start the review process.
+Once you determine your potential sources of information you can start the review process.
 Previous emails, meeting minutes, internal reports as well as internet and other public resources will give you more depth and higher command of the situation.
 You will need to take notes, create tables, and draw sketches so you can fully comprehend the situation.

 The review phase is very important because it enables you to ask the right questions and prepares you for the next phase.